Budibase/website/content/blog/5-examples-of-web-application-design/index.md

 ## Our Top 10 Web Application Designs

-The following web applications were chosen from a list of 62 entrants submitted by the Budibase team.
+The following web applications were chosen by the Budibase team.
 Scoring was based on:

 1. Design
 2. Usability